 Chattering phenomenon can causes some problems such as saturation and heats the mechanical parts of robot arm or drivers.
 To reduce or eliminate the oscillation, various papers have been reported by many researchers which one of the best method is; boundary layer saturation method [1].
 In boundary layer linear saturation method, the basic idea is the discontinuous method replacement by linear continuous saturation method with small neighborhood of the switching surface.
 This replacement caused to considerable chattering reduction.
-Slotine and Sastry have introduced boundary layer method instead of discontinuous method to reduce the chattering[21].
+Slotine and Sastry have introduced boundary laver method instead of discontinuous method to reduce the chattering[21].
 Slotine has presented sliding mode controller with boundary layer to improve the industry application [22].
 Palm has presented a fuzzy method to nonlinear approximation instead of linear approximation inside the boundary layer to improve the chattering and control the result performance[23].
 Moreover, Weng and Yu improved the previous method by using a new method in fuzzy nonlinear approximation inside the boundary layer and adaptive method[24].
-Control of robot arms using conventional controllers are based on robot arm dynamic modelling.
-These controllers often have many problems for modelling.
-Conventional controllers require accurate information of dynamic model of robot arms.
-When the system model is unknown or when it is known but complicated, it is difficult or impossible to use conventional mathematics to process this model[32].
 In various dynamic parameters systems that need to be training on-line, adaptive control methodology is used.
 Mathematical model free adaptive method is used in systems which want to training parameters by performance knowledge.
 In this research in order to solve disturbance rejection and uncertainty dynamic parameter, adaptive method is applied to sliding mode controller.
 Mohan and Bhanot [40] have addressed comparative study between some adaptive fuzzy, and a new hybrid fuzzy control algorithm for robot arm control.
 They found that self-organizing fuzzy logic controller and proposed hybrid integrator fuzzy give the best performance as well as simple structure.
 Temeltas [46] has proposed fuzzy adaption techniques for VSC to achieve robust tracking of nonlinear systems and solves the chattering problem.
 Conversely system's performance is better than sliding mode controller; it is depended on nonlinear dynamic equgation.
 Hwang et al. [47] have proposed a Tagaki-Sugeno (TS) fuzzy model based sliding mode controller based on N fuzzy based linear state-space to estimate the uncertainties.
 A MIMO FVSC reduces the chattering phenomenon and reconstructs the approximate the unknown system has been presented for a nonlinear system [42].
 Yoo and Ham [58] have proposed a MIMO fuzzy system to help the compensation and estimation the torque coupling.
 This method can only tune the consequence part of the fuzzy rules.
 Medhafer et al. [59] have proposed an indirect adaptive fuzzy sliding mode controller to control nonlinear system.
 This MIMO algorithm, applies to estimate the nonlinear dynamic parameters.
 Compared with the previous algorithm the numbers of fuzzy rules have reduced by introducing the sliding surface as inputs of fuzzy systems.
 Guo and Woo [60] have proposed a SISO fuzzy system compensate and reduce the chattering.
 Lin and Hsu [61] can tune both systems by fuzzy rules.
-Eksin et. al [83] have designed mathematical model-free sliding surface slope in fuzzy sliding mode controller.
-In above method researchers are used saturation function instead of switching function therefore the proof of stability is very difficult.
+Eksin et. al [70] have designed mathematical model-free sliding surface slope in fuzzy sliding mode controller.